 Over the past 20 years, Cooper has motivated and inspired youth and adults at countless diocesan, parish, and school events across the country and has spoken and led worship at the National Catholic Youth Conference, the National Conference on Catholic Youth Ministry, Catholic Heart Work Camp and Steubenville Youth Conferences, to name a few.
 His relevant message and crowd interaction can reach a teen all the way in the back row.

 Cooper received his call to ministry while serving as a camp counselor at a Catholic summer camp during his college years.
 It was at camp where God ignited his love for music and knowledge of ministry and started Cooper on a journey of drawing youth and adults to know and live the Gospel.
 After 6 summers, he transitioned into diocesan ministry in Baton Rouge where he spent 10 years, 7 as the director of youth ministry.
 Soon after arriving in Baton Rouge, Cooper's speaking ministry took off and slowly, but surely, schools, parishes, and other dioceses began to invite Cooper to share his stories, music, and life experiences.
-After 16 years in formal ministry, he started the next phase in his journey answering the call to go "on the road" full-time where he has been ever since.
-He is a published artist with Spiritandsong.com and for 8 years was the contemporary music liturgy director for his parish in Baton Rouge.
+After 16 years in formal ministry, he started the next phase in his journey answering the call to go "on the road" full-time where he spent 9 years traveling the country speaking and singing at conferences, rallies, retreats, and missions.
+Cooper is now the Coordinator of Middle School Ministry at St. Ann in Coppell, TX He is a published artist with Spiritandsong.com and for 8 years was the contemporary music liturgy director for his parish while living in Baton Rouge.
 He holds a Bachelors in Psychology and a Masters in Pastoral Studies.

-Cooper now lives in Dallas, TX with his wife Laura and two sons, Eli and Keller.
+Cooper lives in Flower Mound, TX with his wife Laura and three sons, Eli, Keller and Maximus.